 - Public Non-Listed REITs: Public, non-listed REITs (PNLRs) are registered with the SEC but do not trade on national stock exchanges.
 However, they follow the same philosophy of investing in income-producing properties for the purpose of distributing dividends to their shareholders.

 - Private REITs: Private REITs are offerings exempt from SEC registration requirements and whose shares do not trade on national stock exchanges.
 Often, to invest in a private REIT, an investor must meet an income/net worth hurdle or demonstrate that they are sophisticated enough to understand the risks of investing in a Private REIT.

 Pros and Cons of REIT Investing

-Investors primarily like REITs because their shares can be bought and sold with relative ease, providing a degree of liquidity not available in other real estate investments.
-But, REITs also offer a host of other benefits for potential investors:
+Investors primarily like REIT investments because their shares can be bought and sold with relative ease, providing a degree of liquidity similar to the stock market that is not available in other real estate investments.
+They can also be purchased across mutual funds or ETF‘s (Exchange-Traded Funds).
+REITs, however, also offer a host of other benefits for potential investors:

-- Diversification: Historically, REIT price movements have a low level of correlation with other assets classes, creating diversification for the traditional stock/bond portfolio.
+- Diversification: Historically, REIT price movements have a low level of correlation with other asset classes, creating diversification for the traditional stock/bond portfolio.

 - Governance & Oversight: REIT operations are overseen by a group of independent directors and auditors who publish performance reports on a regular basis which provide investors with operational transparency.